General guidelines and process

 Drug paraphernalia (e.g., vaporizers, bongs, grinders, hookahs).

-Substances designed to mimic illegal drugs (e.g., salvia, kratom).
+Substances and/or plants designed to mimic illegal drugs (e.g., salvia, kratom).

 Trademarked items or items for which you do not own the intellectual property rights or the explicitly authorized right to resell.